datstartup/ubuntuopenbox/lessons/m32-install-and-configure-openbox.md

 geany ~/.config/openbox/rc.xml
 ```

-Restart Openbox for all the change to take effect.
+Restart Openbox for all the changes to take effect.

 ```bash
 openbox --restart